eclipse-ecsp/entities/README.md

 #### Auditing entities

 Auditing an entity means keeping track of the time when the entity was last updated.
-To create an Auditable entity, services need to
+To create an Auditable entity, services must have the following:

 ```java
 public class AuditableEntityTest implements IgniteEntity, AuditableIgniteEntity {